Skip to content

 • Unicode characters are allowed, but use count as more than 1 character towards the specified limits.

-Rich Presence Custom Name Restrictionlink
+Rich Presence Custom Name Restriction

 Rich Presence that directly displays custom player input text is prohibited.
 The most common example being displaying what a player inputs as their character or file name directly into Rich Presence.

-This restriction helps in preventing inappropriate or offensive content from showing on various site pages as well as makes the moderation of Rich Presence more manageable, in addition to protection player privacy as players may not realize their text is being displayed publicly.
+This restriction helps in preventing inappropriate or offensive content from showing on various site pages as well as makes the moderation of Rich Presence more manageable, in addition to protecting player privacy as players may not realize their text is being displayed publicly.

-Tips and Trickslink
+Tips and Tricks

 • Comments can be added anywhere in the script.
 A double slash (//) indicates the remaining portion of the line should be ignored when processing the script.
 Note: comments still apply toward the script size limit.